jimhopp-lookout/testlab/README.md

 ## Network Routes

-TestLab will add network routes for any networks defined in the `Labfile` with the route flag set to true.
-This will allow you to directly interact with containers.
+TestLab will add network routes for any networks defined in the `Labfile` witch have the `TestLab::Provisioner::Route` provisioner class specified for them.
+This will allow you to directly interact with containers over the network.
 Here is an example of the routes added with the multi-network `Labfile`.

     $ tl network route show -n labnet
     [TL] TestLab v0.6.1 Loaded